Metatavu/metaform-api/README.md

     $INSTALL_DIR/wildfly-12.0.0.Final/bin/standalone.sh

-And you're done, navigate API should respond with "Forbidden" from port 8080 in your defined host e.g. http://dev.metaform.fi:8080/
+And you're done, API should respond with "Forbidden" from port 8080 in your defined host e.g. http://dev.metaform.fi:8080/